genesiscommunitysuccess/docs/docs/02_database/06_helper-classes/03_write-results.md

 ## Entity write result

 The entity database will return type-safe results for write operations.
 There are four main write results, one for each type of write operation.
-Each of these operations are of type `EntityWriteResult`.
+Each of these operations is of type `EntityWriteResult`.

 In all cases, the records in the result will be a generated entity that matches the input.
 So, for inserting a `Trade` instance, the database will return a result of type `InsertResult<Trade>` where the property `record` will be of type `Trade`.

 -   `InsertResult`
 -   `DeleteResult`
 -   `ModifyResult`
--   `UpsertResult`; either a `InsertResult` or a `ModifyResult`
+-   `UpsertResult`; either an `InsertResult` or a `ModifyResult`

 ### InsertResult